-Andy Flower’s extraordinary mission had all the ingredients of creativity; he was true, the poet and the playwright.
+Andy Flower’s extraordinary mission had all the ingredients of creativity; he was the poet and the playwright.
 Every nation has its own cricket greats.
-It can be said with conviction that Zimbabwe, which has been playing Test cricket for more than thirty years now.
-He was got its first cricketing hero in Andy Flower.
-He made 540 runs in four innings of the two-Test series, a tremendous feat in a short rubber.
+It can be said with conviction that Zimbabwe, which has been playing Test cricket for more than thirty years now,.
+He was the first cricket hero in Andy Flower.
+He made 540 runs in four innings of the two-test series, a tremendous feat in a short time.

-He is also Zimbabwe’s first superstar batsman, who has excelled in both forms of the game.
+He is also Zimbabwe’s first superstar batsman and he has excelled in both forms of the game.
 His effort at Nagpur took his tally to over 3,500 runs in 47 Tests and also took his average beyond 50.
-In the four innings, he represented batting as fine art, adhering to the simple fundamentals.
+In the four innings, he represented batting as a fine art, adhering to the simple fundamentals.
 It helps to mess up the fielding,” he said when asked about his brilliant execution of the reverse sweep.

-In the first innings at Nagpur, he was tempted to flash at a wildish delivery from Ajit Agarkar, but in the second he was focused right through.
-He thus became the fourth Zimbabwe batsman—after David Houghton, Guy Whittall and Grant Flower—to score a double century.
+In the first inning at Nagpur, he was tempted to flash at a wildish delivery from Ajit Agarkar, but in the second he was focused right through.
+He thus became the fourth Zimbabwe batsman—after David Houghton, Guy Whittall, and Grant Flower—to score a double century.
 His unbeaten 232 is now the only second behind Houghton’s 266 against Sri Lanka.
 After the match, I knew about the record, but in the circumstances, going for it would not have been meaningful.”
 Well said, Andy.